Roof Cleaning – Beauty and Longer Lasting Roofs

 If your walls are already coved with sheetrock, then the blown-in insulation is the easier way.
 In this method, of course you will not have to remove and replace the sheetrock.

 You will want to either check your local building codes yourself or if you hire an insulation contractor, they will take care of this.
 Sheetrock thickness, as well as fire codes, have to be met in order to comply with local code.
 Also you may have to install smoke detectors as well.
 You will certainly want to comply with the local building codes, and make sure your storage of liquids such as gasoline for the lawn equipment, propane, etc are stored in such a way that it too complies with the code.

-If you need any help with either evaluating your situation or hiring someone to insulate your garage, please give us a call.
-You can email us too for a free estimate.
+If you need any help with either evaluating your situation or hiring someone to insulate your garage, please email or give us a call at (256) 326-4232 and we’ll gladly come out for a free consultation.